 What an AI readiness assessment actually surfaces

 None of that involves replacing anyone on the tools.
-It's about stopping the drain of two days a week to paperwork that doesn't bill.
+It's about stopping the drain of two days a week going to paperwork that doesn't bill.

 Where the GVBOT report is genuinely useful